ML198/DATA550_Midterm_Project/README.md

 2. Automation is supported via Makefile

 ## 📜 Report
-Final integrated report will be rendered using R Markdown: `midterm_report.Rmd`
+Final integrated report will be rendered using R Markdown: `report.Rmd`

 - Summarize baseline demographics and clinical conditions of enrolled children by treatment group (F75 vs. mF75).